MicrosoftDocs/power-platform/power-virtual-agents/build-22/advanced-flow.md

 :::image type="content" source="media/advanced-flow/refresh-flow-node.png" alt-text="Screenshot of flow refresh button." border="false":::

-The flow will then be re-validated, and any problems detected will need to be fixed before you can save.
+The flow will then be revalidated, and any problems detected will need to be fixed before you can save.

 ## Input and output parameters

-There is no upper limit on how many input or output parameters Power Automate flow for a bot can have.
+There's no upper limit on how many input or output parameters Power Automate flow for a bot can have.
 Bots can use the following types of inputs and outputs with Power Automate flows:

 - Number
 - String
 - Boolean

-The following types are not supported:
+The following types aren't supported:

 - Object
 - Date